IBCDBS/medchecker/devops/README.md

 ##Infrastrucure
 IBC regularly uses cloud services from a variety of vendors.
 Specifically for this prototype, MedChecker, we built on an Ubuntu virutal machine within Microsoft Azure.
 Microsoft Azure allows us to quickly build and replicate environments, while providing flexible redundancy and scalability options.

-##Source Control

-IBC uses an internal Git server to manage and maintain its source code.
-Additional functionality is available to our developers through the addition of Atlassian's Fisheye (repositiory search and reporting) and Crucible (peer review).

 ##Configuration Management and Automated Deployment

 Configuration management for MedChecker includes several components: